San Diego Real Estate Agency 101: Read This Before You Start Working with a Buyers' Agent

 Most buyers think that because an agent showed them homes or sent them listing emails (or even wrote an offer for them), the agent is working for them.
-In reality, unless you have hired an Exclusive Buyers Broker, the agent you are dealing with may in fact represent the seller!
+In reality, unless you have hired an Exclusive Buyer's Agent, the agent you are dealing with may in fact represent the seller!
 Let me explain...

 There are four main types of real estate agents: